Home » DIY » Scrap Wood Christmas Decor

 chair spindle and round base

 The first spindle I cut was too tall, so I chose another and cut it a little shorter.
-I do NOT like cutting short spindles SHORTER.
-Keeping all my fingers is very important.
+I do not like cutting short spindles shorter.
+It is very important to keep all my fingers.

 paint spindle pieces and base